And he gave some as apostles, others as prophets, others as evangelists,

 Books on Tap is a faith based book club in which the group reads and discusses faith based books at a local pub over beer, wine, or non-alcoholic beverages.
 Depending on the length of the book, the group meets from 4 – 7 weeks discussing each book.
 Each week’s reading is typically around 40 pages, so nothing too overwhelming in one week.
 The meetings are very casual; come when you can, read what you have time to.
 Interested in joining, email Roger at the below email address to get on the mailing list for the current book, pages to read, and questions to ponder.
 All are welcome!

-The first discussion for this book will be on November 5th.
+The first discussion for this book started on January 14, 2020.

 The Gospel of Matthew